Pauline Fowler

 Pauline Fowler is a fictional character from the BBC One soap opera EastEnders.
 She was played by actress Wendy Richard between the first episode on 19 February 1985 and 25 December 2006.
 Pauline was created by scriptwriter Tony Holland and producer Julia Smith as one of EastEnders' original characters.
-She made her debut in the soap's first episode on 19 February 1985, and remained for twenty-one years and ten months, making her the second-longest-running original character to appear continuously, surpassed only by her nephew, Ian Beale (Adam Woodyatt).
+She made her debut in the soap's first episode on 19 February 1985, and remained for twenty-one years and ten months, making her the second-longest-running original character to appear continuously, surpassed only by her nephew Ian Beale (Adam Woodyatt).
 Since then, she has been surpassed by Letitia Dean who plays Sharon Watts.
+Pauline has featured in archive footage twice since her departure: in 2010, celebrating the show's 25th anniversary, and in 2025, celebrating the show's 40th anniversary.

 Pauline is a member of the Beale family.
 Her storylines focus on drudgery, money worries, and family troubles.
 The matriarchal stalwart of the fictional London community of Albert Square, she is at first portrayed as a loving, doting, very family-oriented mother.
 In later years, however, she becomes a more stoic, opinionated battle-axe who alienates her relatives through overbearing interference.
 Pauline is married to the downtrodden Arthur Fowler (Bill Treacher); when she finds out he had a one-night stand with Christine Hewitt (Elizabeth Power), she hits him with a frying pan.
 Their marriage remains rocky until his death in 1996.
-She is used for comedic purposes in scenes with her launderette colleague Dot Cotton (June Brown), and scriptwriters included many feuds in her narrative, most notably with her daughter-in-law, Sonia Fowler (Natalie Cassidy), and Den Watts (Leslie Grantham), a family friend who got her daughter Michelle Fowler (Susan Tully) pregnant at 16.
+She is used for comedic purposes in scenes with her launderette colleague Dot Cotton (June Brown), and scriptwriters included many feuds in her narrative, most notably with her daughter-in-law, Sonia Fowler (Natalie Cassidy), Queen Vic Landlady Peggy Mitchell (Barbara Windsor), who cruelly announced to the public that Pauline’s son Mark Fowler (Todd Carty) has AIDS, and Den Watts (Leslie Grantham), a family friend who got her daughter Michelle Fowler (Susan Tully) pregnant at 16.
 A famous episode in 1986 which includes Pauline discovering that Den is the father of Michelle's baby, drew over 30 million viewers, and was listed at number 36 in The Times 1998 list of "Top 100 cult moments in Film".
-Richard announced Pauline's retirement from the serial in July 2006, and the character was killed off in a "whodunnit?" murder storyline, with Richard making her final appearance on 25 December 2006.
+Richard announced Pauline's retirement from the serial in July 2006, and the character was killed off in a "Whodunit?" murder storyline, with Richard making her final appearance on 25 December 2006.